 - Is your significant other willing to or has he/she already ended ALL contact with the other person?
-(This may require social media blocking the other person, but you should discuss this with your SO).
+(This may require blocking the other person on all social media, but you should discuss this with your SO).

 - Did your partner have a reason for doing this secretly?